 \subsection{Semi-Supervised Learning}

 \textbf{Setup}.
-For experiments of SSL, we follow the training and evaluation protocols of USB \cite{usb2022} on image and text classification.
+For experiments of SSL, we follow the training and evaluation protocols of USB \citep{usb2022} on image and text classification.
 To construct the labeled dataset for semi-supervised learning, we uniformly select $l / C$ samples from each class and treat the remaining samples as the unlabeled dataset.
-We present the results on CIFAR-100 and STL-10 \cite{krizhevsky2009learning} for image classification, and IMDB \cite{maas2011learning} and Amazon Review \cite{mcauley2013hidden} for text classification.
-We compare with the current methods with confidence thresholding, such as FixMatch \cite{sohn2020fixmatch}, AdaMatch \cite{berthelot2021adamatch}, FlexMatch \cite{zhang2021flexmatch}, FreeMatch \cite{wang2023freematch}, and SoftMatch \cite{chen2023softmatch}.
-We also compare with methods with the contrastive loss, CoMatch \cite{li2021comatch} and SimMatch \cite{zheng2022simmatch}.
-A full comparison of the USB datasets and hyper-parameters are shown in \cref{sec:append-exp-ssl}.
+We present the results on CIFAR-100 and STL-10 \citep{krizhevsky2009learning} for image classification, and IMDB \citep{maas2011learning} and Amazon Review \citep{mcauley2013hidden} for text classification.
+We compare with the current methods with confidence thresholding, such as FixMatch \citep{sohn2020fixmatch}, AdaMatch \citep{berthelot2021adamatch}, FlexMatch \citep{zhang2021flexmatch}, FreeMatch \citep{wang2023freematch}, and SoftMatch \citep{chen2023softmatch}.
+We also compare with methods with the contrastive loss, CoMatch \citep{li2021comatch} and SimMatch \citep{zheng2022simmatch}.
+A full comparison of the USB datasets and hyper-parameters is shown in \cref{sec:append-exp-ssl}.

 \textbf{Results}.
 We present the results for SSL on \cref{tab:main-semi}.
-Although no individual SSL algorithm dominates the USB benchmark \cite{usb2022}, our method still shows competitive performance.
+Although no individual SSL algorithm dominates the USB benchmark \citep{usb2022}, our method still shows competitive performance.
 Notably, our method performs best on STL-10 with 40 labels and Amazon Review with 250 labels, outperforming the previous best by $\mathbf{0.68\%}$ and $\mathbf{1.33\%}$.
 In the other settings, the performance of our method is also very close to the best-performing methods.
-More remarkably, our method does not employ any thresholding, re-weighting, or contrastive techniques to achieve current results, demonstrating significant potential to be further explored in SSL for even better performance.
+More remarkably, our method does not employ any thresholding, re-weighting, or contrastive techniques to achieve current results, demonstrating a significant potential to be further explored.